Concepts

-Are benefits are no longer a safety net, they are a career choice?
+Are benefits are no longer a safety net, but a career choice?

 As you can see from the table above there are many types of people who get benefits.
 Some are needier and more worthy than others.